SCLW/Fundamentals_of_Sound/README.md

+In addition to courses dealing with core competencies (programming, software engineering, foundations of computer science), you will cover mathematics (calculus, linear algebra, and statistics) and take courses in engineering and sciences while conducting guided research.

 # FUNDAMENTALS OF SOUND

 *This seminar introduces the fundamentals of sound, exploring its physical properties, perception, and applications in music and audio technology.*<br>